dojo/docs/dojox/widget/Dialog.rst

 .. contents::
    :depth: 2

-This is an extension to the stock `dijit.Dialog <dijit/Dialog>`_ providing additional sizing options, animations, and styling.
+This is an extension to the `dojox.widget.DialogSimple <dojox/widget/DialogSimple>`_ providing additional sizing options, animations, and styling.

 ============
 Introduction
 ============

 This widget's usage is nearly identical to the Dijit Dialog. show() and hide() change the display state, attr("title", "new title") will manipulate the title (if visible), and so on.
+The difference comes in the creation parameters set.

 =====
 Usage